-Bed and Breakfast - A new or existing residence that is used, in the manner of a home occupation, to provide overnight lodging with breakfast as part of the consideration and involving shared bath and dining facilities as defined by the New York State Building Code; also including youth hostels.
+Bed and Breakfast - An owner-occupied new or existing residence that is used, in the manner of a home occupation, to provide overnight lodging with breakfast as part of the consideration and involving shared bath and dining facilities, as defined by the New York State Uniform Fire Prevention and Building Code; also including youth hostels.

-Buffer - A part of a required setback area (yard) used to provide separation between incompatible uses to effect a visual barrier, block physical passage between uses or reduce noise, dust and litter.
-The separation may be effected by fencing, dense vegetative planting, the provision of additional setback distances, berms or a combination thereof; and, in general, widths of buffers are increased as the density or opaqueness of the barrier decreases.
+Buffer - A part of a required setback area (yard) used to provide separation between incompatible uses to affect a visual barrier, block physical passage between uses or reduce noise, dust and litter.
+The separation may be effected by fencing, dense vegetative planting, and the provision of additional setback distances, earthen berms or a combination thereof.